Plan Then Retrieve: Reinforcement Learning-Guided Complex Reasoning over Knowledge Graphs: Methodology

 \textbf{Plan the Steps.} \vic{We adhere to the Cartesian principle of breaking down complex problems into distinct steps, while designing logical functions to assist the model in understanding the interrelationships between sub-problems and determining the appropriate timing for tool utilization.
 In Figure \ref{fig:dataset}, the first two steps correspond to subproblems of higher priority, as they do not rely on answers from other subproblems.
 Additionally, we use logical functions to represent the parameters for invoking KG retrieval tool, which helps the model gain a clear understanding of the invocation process.
 Step 3 expresses the logical relationship between the two subproblems through the $\textit{inter}(Ans_1, Ans_2, .., Ans_n)$ function (the intersection of the answers to subquestions), passes the returned results to Step 4, and obtains the final answer by invoking the KG retrieval tool.
 The planning steps are encapsulated between <plan> and </plan>.}

 \textbf{Retrieve Facts from the KG.} \vic{For each single steps obtained through planning, we need to sequentially select relevant triples from the KG.
-To address this, we designe two interactive toolkits.}
+To address this, we design two interactive toolkits.}

 \begin{itemize}[itemsep=0.5ex, leftmargin=3mm] \item \textbf{Relation Search Tool.} \vic{This tool retrieves a set of candidate relations for an entity in a given single-hop problem.
 The LLM encapsulates the entity and the hypothetical relation from the logical function between the relation search tokens <relation\_search> and </relation\_search>.
 By invoking the relation acquisition toolkit, the set of top 15 relations that are similar to the hypothetical relation is encapsulated between the tokens <relation\_information> and </relation\_information>.} \item \textbf{Neighbor Search Tool.} \vic{This tool retrieves the tail entity corresponding to a given head entity-relation pair selected by LLMs.
 The LLM encapsulates the specified head entity and relation between the neighbor search tokens <neighbor\_search> and </neighbor\_search>.
 By invoking the neighbor acquisition toolkit, the answer is then encapsulated between the tokens <neighbor\_information> and </neighbor\_information>.}